Skip to content

 • Continuous delivery with monthly patches

-• New features ship deactivated — you enable them when ready
+• New features ship deactivated.
+You enable them when ready

 • SAP applies security patches automatically